Xilinx/Vitis_Libraries/codec/docs/src/guide_L1/IPs/jxlOrderTokenize.rst

 Overview
 ===========

 This API is a submodule of the jpegXL encoder.
-It is an optimized implementation of the Xilinx HLS design methodology.
+It is an optimized implementation of the Vitis HLS design methodology.
 This API is able to construct tokens of the orders of the ac coefficients of jpegXL.
-The supported AC strategy includes 8x8, IDENTITY, 16x16 and 32x32 DCT.
+The supported AC strategy includes 8x8, IDENTITY, 16x16, and 32x32 DCT.
 The input of this API is a set of orders of coefficients to be encoded under all the supported strategies.
 And the output is a number of tokens which can be encoded by the following ANS encoder.

 Implemention
 ============